 Proposal#1.3.1: System Info Area ID is signalled in SIB1 separately in addition to value tags associated with each SIB available in the cell.
 One or multiple Area ID depends on the discussion for Proposal#1.1.4.

 Proposal#1.3.2a: If the validity timer for a stored “area-specific” SIB has not expired, the UE first checks the Area ID (if included in SIB) is same or different than the one associated with stored SIB.
 If same, the UE further checks the value tag in SIB1 is same or different than the one associated with stored SIB.
-If different re-acquire the SIB else apply the stored SIB.
+If any of the Area ID or value tag are different re-acquire the SIB else apply the stored SIB.

 Proposal#1.3.2b: FFS if the same UE behavior can be applied to stored “cell-specific” SIB depending on the outcome of discussion for Proposal#1.1.2, Proposal#1.1.3 and Proposal#1.1.4.